fstiehle/leafhopper/README.md

 To replicate the gas cost benchmark run `npm run case/0 gas` for the incident management case and `npm run case/1 gas` for the supply chain case in the project directory.
-The console output will report on the outcome and also report on interim results.
-At the end of the script run a table labelled _Total Case Cost_ is output to the console.
+The console output will summarise the measured gas cost in a table and will also report on interim results.
+At the end of the run a table labelled _Total Case Cost_ is output to the console.

 # Usage For Different Cases